-C. DLH Airspace Obstruction Zoning.
+C. DIA Airspace Obstruction Zoning.

-- Boundary Limitation.
-The airspace obstruction height zoning restrictions set forth in Section 50-18.2.C shall apply for a distance not to exceed one-and-one-half (1.5) miles beyond the perimeter of the Airport boundary; said boundary location and dimensions are indicated on the Airport Zoning Map. - Airspace Zones.
+- 1. Boundary Limitation.
+The airspace obstruction height zoning restrictions set forth in this section shall apply for a distance not to exceed one-and-one-half (1.5) miles beyond the perimeter of the Airport boundary; said boundary location and dimensions are indicated on the Airport Zoning Map. - 2.
+Airspace Zones.
 Airspace Zones are established to regulate and protect aircraft from navigational hazards during landings and departures.
-In order to carry out the purposes of the Duluth International Airport Zoning Ordinance, the following Imaginary Airspace Zones are hereby established: Primary Zone, Horizontal Zone, Conical Zone, Approach Zone, Precision Instrument Approach Zone, and Transitional Zone, all whose locations and dimensions are indicated on the Airport Zoning Map. - 3.
+In order to carry out the purposes of this Ordinance, the following Imaginary Airspace Zones are hereby established: Primary Zone, Horizontal Zone, Conical Zone, Approach Zone, Precision Instrument Approach Zone, and Transitional Zone, all whose locations and dimensions are indicated on the Airport Zoning Map. - 3.
 Height Restrictions.
-Except as otherwise provided in Section 50-18.2, or except as necessary and incidental to airport operations, no structure or tree shall be constructed, altered, maintained, or allowed to grow so as to project above any of the Imaginary Airspace surfaces described in Section 50-18.2.C.2.
+Except as otherwise provided in the section, or except as necessary and incidental to airport operations, no structure or tree shall be constructed, altered, maintained, or allowed to grow so as to project above any of the Imaginary Airspace surfaces described in this section.
 Where an area is covered by more than one height limitation, the more restrictive limitations shall prevail.

-D. DLH Land Use Safety Zoning
+D. DIA Land Use Safety Zoning

-In order to carry out the purpose of Section 50-18.2, as set forth above, to restrict those uses which may be hazardous to the operational safety of aircraft operating to and from the Airport, and, furthermore, to limit population and building density in the runway approach areas, thereby creating sufficient open space to protect life and property in case of an accident, there are hereby created and established the following Safety Zones, which restrict land use:
+In order to carry out the purpose of this section, as set forth above, to restrict those uses which may be hazardous to the operational safety of aircraft operating to and from the Airport, and, furthermore, to limit population and building density in the runway approach areas, thereby creating sufficient open space to protect life and property in case of an accident, there are hereby created and established the following Safety Zones, which restrict land use:

 - 1. Safety Zone 1: All land designated as Safety Zone 1 on the Airport Zoning Map; - 2.
 Safety Zone 2: All land designated as Safety Zone 2 on the Airport Zoning Map; - 3.
-Safety Zone 2.5: All land designated as Safety Zone 2.5 on the Airport Zoning Map; - 4.
+Safety Zone 2.,5: All land designated as Safety Zone 2.5 on the Airport Zoning Map; - 4.
 Safety Zone 3: All land designated as Safety Zone 3 on the Airport Zoning Map.

-The land use zoning restrictions set forth in Section 50-18.2.D and E shall apply for a distance not to exceed one mile beyond the perimeter of the airport boundary and in the portion of an Airport Hazard Area under the approach zone for a distance not exceeding one and one-half (11⁄2) miles from the airport boundary; said land use zoning boundary location and dimensions are indicated on the Airport Zoning Map.
+The land use zoning restrictions set forth in this Section shall apply for a distance not to exceed one mile beyond the perimeter of the airport boundary and in the portion of an Airport Hazard Area under the approach zone for a distance not exceeding one and one-half (11⁄2) miles from the airport boundary; said land use zoning boundary location and dimensions are indicated on the Airport Zoning Map.

-E. DLH Use Restrictions
+E. DIA Use Restrictions